Jacqueline Auriol: Biography

 In 1938, she married Paul Auriol, son of Vincent Auriol (who would later become President of France).
 During World War II, she worked against the German occupation of France by helping the French Resistance.

 She took up flying in 1946, got her pilot's license in 1948 and became an accomplished stunt flier and test pilot.
 Auriol was severely injured in a crash of a SCAN 30 in which she was a passenger in 1949—many of the bones in her face were broken—and spent nearly three years in hospitals undergoing 33 reconstructive operations.
 To occupy her mind she studied algebra, trigonometry, aerodynamics, and other subjects necessary to obtain advanced pilot certification.

 She earned a military pilot license in 1950 then qualified as one of the first female test pilots.
 She was among the first women to break the sound barrier and set five world speed records in the 1950s and 1960s.

 On four occasions she was awarded the Harmon International Trophy by an American president in recognition of her aviation exploits.
 She once explained her passion for flying by saying: "I feel so happy when I'm flying.
 Perhaps it is the feeling of power, the pleasure of dominating a machine as beautiful as a Thoroughbred horse.
 Mingled with these basic joys is another less primitive feeling, that of a mission accomplished.
 Each time I set foot on an airfield, I sense with fresh excitement that this is where I belong."

-Her life story was told in her 1970 autobiography I Live to Fly'’ published in the French and English languages.
+In 1970, she published an autobiography, I Live to Fly, in both French and English.